Sanyam-oss/SML-2022/README.md

-# SML-Assignments-2022
+# SML-2022
-Assignments done in Statistical Machine Learning.
-Implementation of some famous algorithms from scratch.
+Course Material for Statistical Machine Learning 2022 at IIITD.